 The Ivies are mostly located in the northeast, but there are other colleges that are equally prestigious with the same reputation for academic excellence, selective admission, and social prominence.
-These colleges include Stanford in California, Massachusetts Institute of Technology, University of Chicago and Duke University in North Carolina.
+These colleges include:

 Admission Process to Ivy League Schools and Similar Colleges

-The process of applying for admission to Ivy League schools is the same process as applying to other colleges.
+Applying for admission to Ivy League schools is the same process as applying to other colleges.
 All eight of the Ivies accept the Common Application, which is a college application accepted by all member colleges.
-The same application is used to apply to any of the member colleges although supplemental forms may vary from one college to the next.
-Stanford, University of Chicago and Duke University accept the Common Application, but MIT uses its own MyMIT application.
+The same application is used to apply to any member colleges, although supplemental forms may vary from one college to the next.
+Stanford, the University of Chicago, and Duke University accept the Common Application, but MIT uses its own MyMIT application.

-The application packet may include the following proof of academic standing: standardized test results from SAT, ACT and AP subject tests, the grade point average or GPA, class rank and description of coursework.
-Some colleges may require submission of a personal essay along with letters of recommendation from teachers, guidance counselors, nd community leaders.
-Some colleges may provide opportunities for personal interviews with college representatives.
+The application packet may include the following proof of academic standing: standardized test results from SAT, ACT, and AP subject tests, the student’s grade point average or GPA, class rank, and description of coursework.
+Some colleges may also require the submission of a personal essay along with letters of recommendation from teachers, guidance counselors, and community leaders.
+In addition, many colleges and universities may provide opportunities for personal interviews with college representatives.
 These interviews may be held on campus or in locations accessible to applicants in their home state.

 Ivy League schools subscribe to a holistic review of applicants’ qualifications.
-This means that they take various elements into consideration, including academic performance, SAT/ACT scores, extracurricular activities and community engagement.
-Preparing a college application for the Ivy League and comparable high-prestige colleges is a process that begins in 9th grade or as soon as the students enter high school.
+This means that they consider various elements, including academic performance, SAT/ACT scores, extracurricular activities, and community engagement.
+Preparing a college application for the Ivy League and comparable high-prestige colleges is a process that often begins in 9th grade or as soon as the student enters high school.

 Preparing for Ivy League Consideration

-Students who intend to apply to highly selective schools will need to prepare for the process as soon as they enter high school.
+Students who intend to apply to highly selective schools will need to prepare for the process as soon as they enter high school (or even beforehand).
 The transcript of records that colleges require should demonstrate that students are highly motivated with a stellar record of achievement.
-The transcript should prove that the student took rigorous courses that would include Honors and AP classes.
+Ideally, it should prove that the student took rigorous courses that would include Honors and AP classes.
 Students should be conscious that grade trends will show in the final transcript that college admissions officers will see.
 Straight-A students are generally viewed as good candidates for admission to the best universities, but make sure not to shift from Honors classes early in high school to regular classes in junior and senior year in an effort to earn better grades and raise the GPA.
 Many experts argue that your high school curriculum is the most important piece of the puzzle when it comes to Ivy League admissions success.

 Although there is currently a trend toward test-optional college admissions, standardized test scores are still an important factor for Ivy League admissions.
-That means that students with dreams of attending one of the Ivies have to be prepared with the highest possible SAT or ACT scores.
-These students should consider taking the Preliminary SAT or PSAT as soon as they are qualified to do so to hone their test-taking skills.
-Plan to take the SATs or the ACT at least twice to improve your scores.
+That means that students with dreams of attending one of the Ivies have to be prepared with the highest possible SAT or ACT scores for the time being.
+These students should consider taking the Preliminary SAT or PSAT as soon as they are qualified to hone their test-taking skills.
+They should also plan to take the SATs or the ACT at least twice to improve your scores.
 Some students even hire private tutors to help them achieve their optimal test scores before applying to an Ivy League school.
-There is no limit to the number of times that a student can take the SAT, but make sure to comply with final deadlines.
+There is no limit to the number of times a student can take the SAT, but make sure to comply with final deadlines.

 Here are the average SAT scores for students admitted to Ivy League colleges.